swissspidy/gutenberg-bento/README.md

 ## Known Issues / Notes / Questions

-### Using Module Version for React

-A Bento component's `package.json` file has `exports` entries for both `import` (ESM) and `require` (CommonJS).
-At the same time, the package contains a `react.js` file pointing to the CommonJS version.

-With this constellation, I haven't found a way to actually import the ESM version.

-So when importing the component like so, it will actually reference the `react.js` file and end up importing the CommonJS version:
+### Package Exports

+A Bento React component can be imported as follows:

 ```js
 import { BaseCarousel } from '@ampproject/amp-base-carousel/react';
 ```

-Aside: how can the `.max` version (i.e. the unminified version) be imported?
-Or what is it used for?
+The component's `package.json` file has `exports` entries for both `import` (ESM) and `require` (CommonJS).
+This is supported by modern build tooling such as webpack v5.

+At the same time, the package contains a `react.js` file pointing to the CommonJS version.
+This is done to make the above import work in older build tooling software such as webpack v4.

+So with webpack v4, the above import actually references the `react.js` file and ends up importing the CommonJS version.

+Unfortunately, the [`@wordpress/scripts`](https://npmjs.com/package/@wordpress/scripts) utility still uses webpack v4, which is why such workarounds like `react.js` are still necessary.

+As soon as the ecosystem begins to upgrade, the benefits of `exports` and ESM imports can be fully leveraged even in WordPress land.

 ### Lack of Type Definitions